FatihKoz/DisposableSpecial/README.md

 * `'user'` can be a user's id (lie `$user->id` or `3`) and will force the widget to display that user's progress
 * `'warn'` can be any number of days like `30` and it will change the progress bar color according to Tour's end date (default is 14 days)

+Widget will show progress with yellow (warning) color until the tour is finished and turns to green (success).
+However if the legs are not flown in correct order it will turn to red (danger) and will not return to green/yellow again.

+This also applies to Tour Award classes.
+If a pilot brokes the leg order, to get the award then those faulty legs should be rejected and must be re-flown.

 **Notams** widget can be configured to display users current location notams or specific notams for an airport or airline.

 * `'count'` can be any number (like `50`) to pick latest *EFFECTIVE* specified number of notams